 “This is Dust,” Lightsong said.
 “Master storyteller.
 I believe you had some questions you wished to ask. . . .”

-Siri smiled eagerly, then paused, glancing at the priests below.
+Siri smiled eagerly, but glanced at the priests below.
 “Um, shouldn’t we be paying attention to the speeches?”

 Lightsong waved indifferently.
 “Pay attention?
 Ridiculous!
 That would be far too responsible of us.
-We’re Gods, for the Colors sake.
+We’re Gods, for the Colors’ sake.
 Or, well, I am.
 You’re close enough.
 A God-in-law, one might say.
-Anyway, do you really want to listen to a bunch of stuffy priests talk about sewage disposal in the city?”
+Anyway, do you really want to listen to a bunch of stuffy priests talk about sewage disposal?”

-Siri paused.
+Siri grimaced.

 “I thought not.
 Besides, neither of us have votes pertaining to this issue.
 So, let us spend our time wisely.
 We never know when we will run out!”

 “Of time?”
-Siri asked, frowning.
+Siri asked.
 “Aren’t you immortal?”

 “Not of time,” Lightsong said, holding up his plate.
 “Of grapes.
 I hate listening to storytellers without grapes.
 Dreadful experience.”

-Siri rolled her eyes, but continued to eat the grape slices herself.
+Siri rolled her eyes, but continued to eat the grape slices.
 The storyteller waited patiently.
 As she looked closer, she could tell that he wasn’t quite as old as he appeared at first glance.
 The beard was obviously something of a uniform for him, and while it didn’t seem fake, she suspected that it had been bleached to make him look more aged.

-Still, knowing Lightsong, she doubted he would have settled for anyone other than the absolute best.
-She settled back in her chair--which, she noticed, had been crafted for someone of her size, rather than a Goddess of slightly larger proportions.
+Still, she doubted Lightsong would have settled for anyone other than the absolute best.
+She settled back in her chair--which, she noticed, had been crafted for someone of her size.

-I should be careful, she thought.
+I should be careful with my questions, she thought.
 I can’t ask directly about the deaths of the old God Kings; that would be too obvious.
 What, then, would be natural for a person in my position to learn about?

 “Storyteller,” she said, leaning forward slightly.
 “What do you know of Hallandren history?”